 ice cream and cobbler

-What is a peach cobbler with yellow cake mix?
+What is a peach cobbler with canned peaches?

 This incredibly easy peach cobbler with cake mix and canned peaches uses a box of yellow cake mix and canned sliced peaches for a dessert you can make any time of year with convenience.
 The simple filling is enhanced with warm ground cinnamon as well as vanilla and almond extract – accentuating the peaches’ sweetness, while a sprinkle of cornstarch ensures a perfectly thick consistency.